 It was noted that new control mechanisms may be required to monitor blend ratios and ensure the CV remains within tolerance.

-Some biomethane producers disagreed, arguing that impacts of Option A might be considered negligible, recognising the current low levels of hydrogen availability.
+Some biomethane producers disagreed, arguing that impacts of Option A - reducing need for propane enrichment at existing plants - might be considered negligible, recognising the current low levels of hydrogen availability.